 Becoming an online course provider may seem like a lot of work, but like any large task it seems far more manageable once you split it into smaller steps.

-# Step one: do your research.
+# Step 1: Do your research.
 Who are your potential students and what are they looking for?

 Before you begin to invest time and money into online course provision, it’s important to do your research and gain a clearer vision of the online learning community you are striving to create.